A Drunk Thief, Bat Ears, and an Angry Mage

 “Certainly,” I replied, with an equally playful look, “you wouldn’t have called me if your magick was powerful enough to get you out of this mess.”

 “Fair enough.
 But more to the point, I angered the village’s mage.
 He thinks I was cursing someone.
-Convinced the whole village to kill me.
+Convinced the whole lot to kill me.
 I fled two nights ago.
-I’m afraid, though, I sensed him nearby earlier this evening.
-I can feel it.
-He is powerful.”
+I’m afraid, though, I sensed him nearby earlier this evening.”

 “Feel it?
 Can’t you hear him?
 He’s downstairs.”
 I chuckled.
 “Say no more.
 He won’t be a problem any longer,” I said with a constellation’s worth of confidence that I had absolutely none of.
-“Remember this, you call upon Death’s Handmasters, and they take care of—”
+“Remember this, you summon an assistant of Death’s Handmasters, and they take care of—”

 “Demon!
 He’s here!”
 She stood up, mumbling words of power.
 A dim light appeared at her hands, but it certainly wasn’t enough.
 The mage was dressed in an azure robe, with a staff adorned with massive crystals on either end, and they meant business, one of them had a circlet of conjured flame around it.

 I was still slumped against the ground.
 My head was throbbing.
-Along with heightened taste, smell, and sight, to help me with my duties in this realm, came the increased sense of touch.
+Along with heightened taste, smell, and sigh to help me with my duties in this realm, came the increased sense of touch.
 That could mean two things.
 Immense pain, or pleasure.
 Guess which one I was going through.
-And no, I’m not a masochist.
-I’m not that kind of demon.
+And unfortunately, I'm not a masochist either.

 “Demon!
 Help!” she begged, backing into the other corner.

 He spat at her.
 “I am no demon, you back-alley wench!
 Now, undo it!
 I don’t care if your foul magick requires you take your own life to retract this deed.
-I won’t have my village under this … this filth you call magick.”
+I won’t have my village under this … this pithy excuse for magick.”